 Studies prove that smoke detectors save lives.
 Homes with smoke detectors are safer than homes with malfunctioning or non-existent smoke detectors.
 Dead batteries are the cause of many of these malfunctioning smoke detectors.

-In a four-year study, 40 percent of home fire fatalities occurred in homes without smoke detectors.
-17 percent of all fatalities happened in homes that had smoke detectors, but those detectors were not working.
-Of those failed smoke detectors, about 25 percent were caused by dead batteries.
+In a four-year study, research found that 40-percent of home fire fatalities occurred in homes without smoke detectors.
+17-percent of all fatalities happened in homes that had smoke detectors, but those detectors were not working.
+Of those failed smoke detectors, about 25-percent were caused by dead batteries.

-Statistics apply not just to other people but you, as well.
-If you keep your smoke detector up and running, you have double the chance of staying alive in the event of a fire than if your smoke detector is down.
+Statistics apply not just to other people but to you, as well.
+If you keep your smoke detector up and running, you automatically double the chance of staying alive in the event of a fire, than if your smoke detector is down.